Foreign Entry Requirements: Oman to Portugal

 Embassy of Poland web site for the most current visa information.

-business purposes without a visa.
-The passport should be valid for at least three months beyond the period of stay.
-For further
+purposes without a visa.
+The passport should be valid for at least

 unable to do so, they could face possible fines.